wp-plugins/custom-post-types-relationships-cptr/readme.txt

 == Changelog ==

+= 2.3 =
+* Fixed a bug where relationships were inappropriately outputted when using the shortcode.

 = 2.2 =
 * All functions/pages/settings etc that included the acronym CPT have been renamed to CPTR.
 Functions have been deprecated and will be available until v3.0.
 * Implemented automatic upgrade of settings etc for earlier version users.